NationalLibraryOfNorway/warehouse-logistics-service/README.md

 ```shell
 mvn clean test
 ```

+The test suite depends on Testcontainers, so a working Docker runtime (raw containerd won't work, Podman and similar require setup) available on your machine.

 It should run all the tests in the project and provide a report at the end.
 You can see the results in both the console and in the `target/surefire-reports` directory.